 Zeus – ‘Cloud Collector’, God Of Order, Law And Justice – Most Powerful God Of Olympian Pantheon

-A. Sutherland - AncientPages.com - In Greek mythology, Zeus is the God of heaven and the father of the gods of Mount Olympus; his counterpart in Roman mythology is Jupiter.
+A. Sutherland - AncientPages.com - In Greek mythology, Zeus is the God of heaven and the father of Mount Olympus gods; his Roman mythology counterpart is Jupiter.

 Zeus’ Powerful Name

 The name “Zeus” originates from the Indo-European deiwo-s and binds the sky, brightness, and light.
-Zeus was also called the brilliant ("Lykaios") and ruled over the sky and everything is included.
+Zeus was also called the brilliant ("Lykaios") and ruled over the sky; everything was included.

 Birth Of Zeus And His Foster Mother, Amalthea

-Zeus came into the world from the relationship of Cronus and Rhea.
+Zeus came into the world from Cronus and Rhea's relationship.
 He was the youngest of six children.
-His siblings were swallowed by Cronus as soon as they were born since he was told about the prophecy that he was destined to be abandoned by his son as he had previously overthrown Uranus, his own father.
+Cronus swallowed his siblings as soon as they were born since he was told about the prophecy that he was destined to be abandoned by his son as he had previously overthrown Uranus, his father.

-Additionally, she organized a company of soldiers, the Kuretes (or Kouretes) who were ordered to shout, dance, and clash their spears against their shields in the vicinity of the cave so that Cronus would not hear Zeus’ cry.
+Additionally, she organized a company of soldiers, the Kuretes (or Kouretes), who were ordered to shout, dance, and clash their spears against their shields near the cave so that Cronus would not hear Zeus’ cry.

 Zeus’ Wives And Infamous Erotic Escapades

-Zeus had three wives: Metis ('skill' (or 'cunning intelligence') who was also his cousin; she helped him to defeat his father Cronus; next, Zeus married Themis ('right'), the goddess of fixed order and divine right and through this marriage, he could stabilize his position overall gods and men alike.
-Hera was his third wife and his children with her were Ares, Hebe, and Hephaestus, Eileithyia, Angelos, and Eris.
+Zeus had three wives: Metis ('skill' (or 'cunning intelligence'), who was also his cousin; she helped him to defeat his father Cronus; next, Zeus married Themis ('right'), the goddess of fixed order and divine right and through this marriage, he could stabilize his position overall gods and men alike.
+Here was his third wife, and his children with her were Ares, Hebe, Hephaestus, Eileithyia, Angelos, and Eris.

 Zeus was notorious for his erotic escapades and is known to have many children apart from those Hera bore for him.

-Zeus was widely worshipped across ancient Greece and possessed many sanctuaries and shrines.
-The most famous places of Zeus cult are Ideon on Mt Ida, Dodona, Delphi, considered the center of the world as represented by the stone monument known as the Omphalos of Delphi and also Crete.
+The most famous places in the Zeus cult are Ideon on Mt Ida, Dodona, and Delphi, which are considered the center of the world, as represented by the stone monument known as the Omphalos of Delphi and Crete.

-In Arcadia, there was a cult of Zeus Likejos (or ‘Wolf’) and there, people were sacrificed to him.
+In Arcadia, there was a cult of Zeus Likejos (or ‘Wolf’), and people were sacrificed to him.
 Those who participated in this sacrifice would eat human flesh.

 Appearance And Attributes Of Zeus

-Zeus was usually presented as an old man with a long beard.
-The attributes of Zeus were a bull, eagle, oak tree, and a formidable thunderbolt created for him by the Cyclopes when he released them from Tartarus.
+Zeus was usually presented as an older man with a long beard.
+Zeus's attributes include being a bull, an eagle, an oak tree, and a formidable thunderbolt created for him by the Cyclopes when he released them from Tartarus.

 Sculpture of Zeus.
 Image credit: Public Domain

-Zeus could appear in a different form, for instance as a golden, life-giving rain fell on Danae, in the form of a bull when he abducted Europe (Europa).
+Zeus could appear in a different form, such as a golden, life-giving rain falling on Danae, in the form of a bull when he abducted Europe (Europa).
 In Delphi, he was worshiped in the form of a stone.
 The oak was the image of the god in Dodona.

 Zeus – Representative Deity With Many Roles

-Zeus played a dominant role, presiding over the Greek Olympian pantheon and represented the Greeks’ religious beliefs.
+Zeus dominated, presiding over the Greek Olympian pantheon, representing the Greeks’ religious beliefs.
 He fathered many of the greatest Greek heroes and was featured in many of the Greeks’ local cults.
 He was the master of the clear sky, thunders, clouds, and rain, which he brought with his power to the earth.

 At the command of Zeus, for stealing the fire and giving it to the people, Prometheus was chained to the rock, and the eagle arriving every day fed his liver, which then grew back.
 Divine secrets were to be betrayed, according to one version, by Orpheus, and for this reason, Zeus smashed the singer with a thunderbolt, one of the divine weapons of the gods.

 As a guardian of peace, Zeus was the mediator in disputes between the gods.
-As Astrapios ("Lightninger"), Zeus was as a weather god – “cloud colletor” who could wrap everything in black clouds, pouring rain and causing storms giving terrible consequences.
+As Astrapios ("Lightning"), Zeus was a weather god – a “cloud colletor” who could wrap everything in black clouds, pouring rain and causing storms, giving terrible consequences.

-He was also the master of victories, the guardian of cities, strangers, whom the Zeus law required to receive as guests and families.
-According to an ancient myth that is very popular among the inhabitants of Crete, there is the tomb of Zeus, indicated in a number of locations.
-It is in the Cretan cave that God is to die and regenerate every year.
+He was also the master of victories, the guardian of cities and strangers, whom the Zeus law required to receive as guests and families.
+According to an ancient myth that is very popular among the inhabitants of Crete, there is the tomb of Zeus, which is indicated in several locations.
+In the Cretan cave, God is to die and regenerate every year.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer